andrew/ultimate-awesome/README.md

 - [awesome-binary-neural-networks](https://github.com/michaeltinsley/awesome-binary-neural-networks) - A curated list of binary neural network research papers and software packages.
 - [IoT-Guide](https://github.com/mikeroyal/IoT-Guide) - IoT Guide.
 - [awesome-dotnet-core-education](https://github.com/mjebrahimi/awesome-dotnet-core-education) - ⚡ Collection of useful articles and resources to learning and practicing about .Net Core and its related technologies. 😉.
-- [awesome-packdev](https://github.com/modern-modpacks/awesome-packdev) - A curated list of mods, apps, and resources simplifying the lives of Minecraft modpack developers.
 - [awesome-japanese-study-materials](https://github.com/naghim/awesome-japanese-study-materials) - This repository contains all study materials and resources for preparing for the Japanese Language Proficiency Test (JLPT), structured from beginner-level content to more advanced topics.
 - [awesome-cloud-architect](https://github.com/NaurisSadovskis/awesome-cloud-architect) - Selected resources for SRE/DevOps professionals covering various Computer Science areas: Software Engineering & Architecture, Operations, Distributed Systems etc. .
 - [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A curated collection of papers on portrait style transfer.